This policy framework sets out principles of good practice in the management and conduct of health and social care research in the UK.

 The Health Research Authority and the health departments in Northern Ireland, Scotland and Wales have developed the policy framework following public consultation.
 It replaces the separate Research Governance Frameworks in each UK country with a single, modern set of principles for the whole UK.

-Professor Chris Whitty, DH Chief Scientific Adviser, Interim Government Chief Scientific Adviser and Interim Head of Government Science and Engineering Profession
+Professor Chris Whitty, DHSC Chief Scientific Adviser, Interim Government Chief Scientific Adviser and Interim Head of Government Science and Engineering Profession

 "I welcome publication of the UK Policy Framework for Health and Social Care Research which sets out the principles of good practice in the management and conduct of health and social care research across the UK.
 The Framework will ensure that the public will continue to feel safe when they take part in research and it will enable researchers to develop innovations which will help to improve the quality of health and care in the UK."